Medical career - doctor

 Surgeons operate on particular parts of the body, or address specific injuries, diseases or degenerative conditions where operative treatment may be necessary.

 GPs are the first point of contact with the health service for most people.
 They provide a complete range of care within the local community.
-They deal with problems that often combine physical, psychological and social elements.
+They deal with problems that often mix physical, psychological and social elements.
 They increasingly work in teams with other professions, helping patients to take responsibility for their own health.

 Paediatrics and child health